Humane Society of Jefferson County WA

 A nonprofit organization

-$35,126 raised by 157 donors
+$102 raised by 2 donors

-98% complete
+1% complete

-$36,000 Goal
+$10,000 Goal

-Your gift today will provide the best care and food, even special diets for animals with allergies or health problems, as well as creature comforts like raised beds and blankets, along with toys, socialization, walks, lap-time and a lot of love.
+Your gift today will provide the best care and food, even special diets for animals with allergies or health problems, as well as creature comforts like raised beds and blankets, toys, socialization, walks, lap-time and a lot of love.

 You gift ensures that Jefferson County will never return to its sad history of when dogs or cats arriving at the "pound" were granted only a few days to live before being euthanized for lack of time and space.